Happy Now (Gang of Four album)

-Happy Now is the ninth studio album by English post-punk band Gang of Four, self-released on 19 April 2019, and their most recent album as of 2022.
+Happy Now is the ninth studio album by English post-punk band Gang of Four, self-released on 19 April 2019, and their most recent album as of 2025.
 The release has received mildly positive reviews.
-It is the band's final album before the 2020 death of guitarist Andy Gill, who was then the only original band member, though in 2021 Gang of Four re-united with two of four original members.
+It is the band's final album before the 2020 death of guitarist Andy Gill, who was then the only original band member, although in 2021 Gang of Four re-united with two of the four original band members.